paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

 <a id="section-1862j"></a>
 ## § 1862j.
 Authorization of appropriations

-There are authorized to be appropriated, from sums otherwise authorized to be appropriated, to the Director for carrying out sections 1862h to 1862j of this title—
+There are authorized to be appropriated to the Director for carrying out sections 2 through 4 $150,000,000 for each of fiscal years 2023 through 2027.

-(1) $35,000,000 for fiscal year 1992; and

-(2) $35,000,000 for fiscal year 1993.

 ### Statutory Notes

 #### References in Text
-Sections 1862h to 1862j of this title, referred to in text, was in the original “this Act”, meaning Pub.
-L. 102–476, Oct.
-23, 1992, 106 Stat.
-2297, known as the Scientific and Advanced-Technology Act of 1992, which enacted this section and sections 1862h and 1862i of this title and amended [section 1862 of this title](./chapter-016-national-science-foundation.md#section-1862).
-For complete classification of this Act to the Code, see Short Title of 1992 Amendment note set out under [section 1861 of this title](./chapter-016-national-science-foundation.md#section-1861) and Tables.
+Sections 2 through 4, referred to in text, is sections 2 to 4 of Pub.
+L. 102–476, which enacted sections 1862h and 1862i of this title and amended [section 1862 of this title](./chapter-016-national-science-foundation.md#section-1862), respectively.

 #### Codification
 Section was enacted as part of the Scientific and Advanced-Technology Act of 1992, and not as part of the National Science Foundation Act of 1950 which comprises this chapter.

+#### Amendments
+2022—Pub.
+L. 117–167 amended section generally.
+Prior to amendment, section authorized appropriations for carrying out sections 1862h to 1862j of this title for fiscal years 1992 and 1993.

 <a id="section-1862k"></a>